dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 }
 ```

-### `canister_call`
+### `icrc25_canister_call`

-Once the connection between the relying party and the signer is established, and the relying party has been granted the permission scope with `scopeId` `canister_call`, the relying party can request the signer to execute canister calls.
+Once the connection between the relying party and the signer is established, and the relying party has been granted the permission scope with `scopeId` `icrc25_canister_call`, the relying party can request the signer to execute canister calls.

 #### Request